 - Overall, the Silk Routes played a crucial role in trade and cultural connections across the globe during pre-modern times.

 Food Travels: Spaghetti and Potato

-- Common foods such as potatoes, soya, groundnuts, maize, tomatoes, chillies, sweet potatoes were only introduced in Europe and Asia after Christopher Columbus discovered America.
+- Common foods like potatoes, soy, maize, tomatoes, etc. were introduced to Europe and Asia after Columbus discovered the Americas.

-- Precious metals from mines of Peru and Mexico enhanced European trade with Asia.
+- Precious metals from Peru and Mexico enhanced Europe's wealth and financed trade with Asia.